October Art Journal-A Strange Feeling

 For the background of the card, that “tree branch” panel came in the kit, so I ran it through my laminator to foil it…it turned out awesome!
 (See photo below!)
 I then took my distress inks and blended in a night sky over it.
 I spritzed it with water and dried it off with a towel to get the water drop look.

 I took this awesome border silhouette die from Impression Obsession and attached to the bottom of the scene for the trick-or-treaters to stand on.
 I sponged the bottom edge with white ink.
 Speaking of white ink, this is what I used to stamp the sentiment on a piece of black cardstock as well as sponge around the edges with it.
 I used the glow-in-the-dark embossing powder over top of it.
-(Unfortunately, I couldn’t get a good photo of it glowing in the dark….but it does and it looks cool!)
+(Unfortunately, I couldn’t get a good photo of it glowing in the dark…. but it does, and it looks cool!)
 I made a banner with that strip and attached it to the left side of the card and then popped the bat up over it with foam tape.

 Vicki-BM-HalloweenBox-foiled

 Here you can capture a better look at the foiled tree branch in the background as well as the heat embossed sentiment.
-I glued down the mummy girl and then I took foam tape to pop up the frankenstein for dimension and depth.
+I glued down the mummy girl and then I took foam tape to pop up the Frankenstein for dimension and depth.
 I also added some yellow Stickles to the eyes and mouths on the pumpkins.

 This card was so fun to do!
 Hope you’ve enjoyed it as well!